raythompsonwebdev/manneringmusicmvc.com/README.md

 # Introduction

 Web application is based on a website brief, I was given to build a website from, for a city and guilds exam in web design I took in 2012.
-I used elements from e-book PHP & MySQL: Novice to Ninja, 6th Edition by Tom Butler and Kevin Yank and video tutorial Make a Spotify Clone from Scratch: JavaScript PHP and MySQL by Reece Kenney .

 The task was that I worked for Mannerings Music Agency which is a company that advertises music for sale on the lnternet.
 As a web designer for the company I was have been asked to design a website to advertise the available music for sale.